 The Department of Telecommunications and Cable ("Department") is funded through an annual assessment by telecommunications and cable companies as authorized by the annual General Appropriations Act, line item 7006-0071 and pursuant to Chapter 25C, Section 7 of the Massachusetts General Laws ("M.G.L.") and Chapter 19 of the Acts of 2007.
-The Department's operating budget for Fiscal Year1 ("FY") 2017 was \$2,933,926 million.
+The Department's operating budget for Fiscal Year1 ("FY") 2018 was \$2,897,394.
 Any unexpended balances are credited to the General Fund.

 The telecommunications industry over which the Department has jurisdiction is made up of common carriers, including local exchange carriers, interexchange carriers, operator service providers, payphone companies, and cable companies.
-As of FY 2017, more than 300 telecommunications carriers were registered with the Department and reported nearly \$1.14 billion in intrastate telecommunications revenues for calendar year 2015.2
+As of FY 2018, 288 telecommunications carriers were registered with the Department and these reported nearly \$1.1 billion in intrastate telecommunications revenues for calendar year 2016.2

 The cable industry in Massachusetts is comprised of 9 cable television providers serving over 2.19 million cable video subscribers in 308 of the Commonwealth's 351 cities and towns.
 Cable providers include Braintree Electric Light Department, Charter Communications, Comcast, Cox Communications, Norwood Light Department, RCN, Russell Cable Television, Shrewsbury Electric and Cable Operations, and Verizon.
-Cable providers reported more than \$2.7 billion in intrastate cable revenues in calendar year 2015.3
+Cable providers reported more than \$2.8 billion in intrastate cable revenues in calendar year 2016.3